bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image092.jpeg" style="width:2in;height:2in"
 alt="the html5 canvas logo" />

-The &lt;canvas&gt; is a new HTML element described as "*a resolution-dependent bitmap canvas which can be used for rendering graphs, game graphics, or other visual images on the fly*."
+The &lt;canvas&gt; is a new HTML element described as "<i>a resolution-dependent bitmap canvas which can be used for rendering graphs, game graphics, or other visual images on the fly</i>."
 It's a rectangle included in your page where you can draw using scripting with JavaScript.
 It can, for instance, be used to draw graphs, make photo compositions or do animations.
 This element comprises a drawable region